tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "enableFinalApprovalEmail"
 	Member "endInitiatorMailOperation"
 	Member "expandTrackerSelection"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "finalApprovalEmailEnabled"
 	Member "GetActiveDocIW"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getAggregateReviewInfo"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getAlwaysUseServer"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getCCaddr"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getCustomEmailMessage"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getDateAndTime"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getDebugHostedServicesSettings"
 	Member "getDefaultDateAndTime"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getDocCenterReviewServer"
 	Member "getEmailDistributionReviewServer"
 	Member "getFdfUrl"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getFullyQualifiedHostname"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getIcon"
 	Member "getIdentity"
 	Member "getNumberOfReviewsOnServer"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getProgressInfo"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getProxy"
 	Member "getReviewError"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getReviewFolder"
 	Member "getReviewFolders"
 	Member "getReviewInfo"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "getReviewState"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec